explodinglabs/iko/README.md

 create schema api;
 ```

+This does the following:

-Three scripts were created: to _deploy_, _revert_, and _verify_ the change.
-The
+- Creates scripts to deploy, revert, and verify the change.
+- Adds the change to sqitch.plan.
-change was added to `sqitch.plan`.
-Then the deploy script was printed for your
+- Outputs the deploy script for your review.
-review.

 ### Deploy